 Will masks or face coverings be required in the building?

-Face masks or face coverings must be worn in common areas of the building and where physical distancing measures are difficult to maintain, such as elevators, shared workspaces, meeting rooms and breakrooms.
+Consistent with CDC guidelines, masks or face coverings should be worn in common areas of the building and where physical distancing measures are difficult to maintain, such as elevators.

 What do I do if I am diagnosed with COVID-19?

 Any occupant of the building who is diagnosed with COVID-19 must immediately report that exposure or diagnosis to their supervisor, and their HR business partner, who will notify appropriate System Administration officials.
 Employees should not send any medical documentation unless requested by HR.
 If HR requires further information, they will contact the employee and will keep the information confidential in accordance with state and federal laws related to employee health records.
 Supervisors and department heads must exercise the same level of confidentiality and treat the information and records they receive from an employee as they would any ADA or FMLA documentation.

 Employees who contract the coronavirus will not be allowed to return to the workplace until at least 3 days (72 hours) have passed since recovery, which is defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and at least 10 days have passed since symptoms first appeared.
 Employees who feel well enough to continue working while in quarantine may do so remotely if approved by their supervisor.

 What should immediate supervisors do if one of their employees reports they have been diagnosed with COVID-19?